 (Optional.)
 Applies the specified function and returns the result.
 Mod must be specified.
 However, start and [] are assumed for unspecified Fun and Args, respectively.
-Args is to be in the same format as for erlang:apply/3 in ERTS.
+Args is to be in the same format as for erlang:apply/3 in ERTS except only a subset of all terms are allowed.
+The allowed term types are: list (and string representation of list, that is "example"), tuple, atom and number.